davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 60pts.
+This assignment will be graded out of a total of 90pts.

-[10pts] printDownTriangle is implemented.

-[10pts] printRightTriangle is fully implemented.

-[15pts] reveal is implemented.
+[15pts] reveal() is implemented.
 It inputs a positive integer, n, and prints n lines
 of output.
 Each line of output reveals one more digit.

+[15pts] printFactorials() is implemented.
+It inputs a non-negative integer, n, and prints
+out 0!, 1!, 2!, ..., (n-1)!, n!, each on a separate line.

-[20pts] rotate is properly implemented.
-If N > 0, it should shift every item in the
+[15pts] rotateRight() is properly implemented.
+Each element in the array is shifted
-array one position to the right, and the right-most item would jump to the left-most
-spot.
-If N < 0, then it should go the reverse direction.
+by one place to the right.
+The last element is dropped in the front.

+[20pts] vowelRatio() is implemented.
+This method returns the fraction of letters that are
+vowels in the given string.

+[20pts] barGraph() is implememted.
+This method prints out a horizontal bar graph, with
+each bar of asterisks representing the number in the corresponding array element.

 Misc.
 [5pts] You provide Javadocs style comments for any new methods implemented.
 You include